stefan-hoeck/idris2-digest/docs/Elab.md

   It seems to be used all over the place, so I probably should dig a bit deeper (TODO).

+### Ambiguity Resolution

+This is the process of fully qualifying partially qualified names based on their expected types.
+Module `TTImp.Elab.Ambiguity` exports two major functions that are used externally:

+* `expandAmbigName`: This is invoked from `TTImp.Elab.Term.check` to resolve partially qualified names before checking terms.
+It operates on variables and on all kinds of function applications.
+Other terms are ignored.
+  `IBindVar`s on the left hand side get special treatment, but I haven't looked at the details yet.
+* `checkAlternative` (TODO)

 ## Processing Top-Level Declarations

 In these modules, top-level (and, sometimes, nested) declarations are processed